Green-Software-Foundation/if-docs/docs/developers/how-to-build-plugins.md

 ## Managing errors

-If the framework provides its own set of error classes, it will significantly simplify users' lives!
+The IF framework provides its own set of error classes, making your task as a plugin builder much simpler!
+These are available to you in the `if-core` package that comes bundled with IF.
+You can import the appropriate error classes and add custom messages.
 The [If Core](https://github.com/Green-Software-Foundation/if-core) repository contains the `PluginFactory` interface, utility functions, and a set of error classes that can be fully integrated with the IF framework.
 Detailed information on each error class can be found in the [Errors Reference](../reference/errors.md).

 Now you are ready to run your plugin using the `if-run` CLI tool!